Gwadar Port: China Overseas Port Holding Company (2013–present)

 On 18 February 2013, Pakistan awarded a contract for construction and operation of Gwadar Port to a Chinese state-owned enterprise.
 As per details of the contract, the port would remain as property of Pakistan, but would be operated by the state-run Chinese firm – China Overseas Port Holding Company (COPHC).
 The contract signing ceremony was held on 18 February 2013 in Islamabad, and was attended by Pakistani President Asif Ali Zardari, Chinese Ambassador Liu Jian, as well as various federal ministers and members of parliament, as well as senior government officials.
 The ceremony was also marked the transfer of the concession agreement from the PSA to the COPHC.

 As per this agreement, 91% of the revenue generated by Gwadar Port will go to COPHC and 9% to Gwadar Port Authority.
 In March 2019, the Pakistani Senate was informed that during last three years, total gross revenue of Rs 358.151 million had been generated from Gwadar Port, out of which the share going to Gwadar Port Authority was Rs 32.324 million.

+Throughout the entire year of 2025, the port handled 8,300 TEUs of cargo.
+The poor activity was attributed to a lack of supporting infrastructure linking the port to the rest of Pakistan's transport network.
+This activity began to increase in 2026, with cargo activity in the month of April 2026 reaching 11,000 TEUs due to cargo diversions in reaction to the 2026 Iran war.